flybywiresim/website/src/posts/development_notam-2022-02.md

 ### FBW / AP / ATHR Improvements

-To provide you with a more realistic flight simulation experience, the FlyByWire team has performed various tests in a full flight simulator regarding fly-by-wire (FBW), autopilot (AP) as well as autothrust (ATHR).
-The results of these tests were used for a detailed adjustment of the AP, FBW and ATHR.
-The adjustments have also been verified from real A320 pilots and they resulted in significant improvements.
+We have performed various fly-by-wire (FBW), autopilot (AP) and autothrust (ATHR) tests in a full flight simulator.
+We used the findings to make adjustments to the AP, FBW and ATHR, which have also been verified and approved by real A320 pilots.

 #### Fly-By-Wire System

-For the fly-by-wire system we only adjusted the pitch law since the roll and yaw laws were already close to the full flight simulator results.
+On the FBW front, we have made some adjustments to the pitch law and can confirm that the existing roll and yaw laws are already realistic, i.e., they match what we experienced in the full flight simulator.
+We have increased the attainable pitch rate at lower speeds.
+As a result, the pitch law is now more sensitive in these scenarios.
+Additionally, we have adapted the pitch law to better compensate for speed changes and speedbrake deployment.

-To be closer to the behaviour in the full flight simulator, the achievable pitch rate at lower speeds has been increased.
-As a result, pitch law is now more sensitive in these scenarios.
-The recommended sensitivity for the pitch axis is now +/- 30% which also better mimics the increased force that is needed to hold the real sidestick full back or forward (to be noted the real sidestick has a 2-step force curve).
+In line with these changes, we have updated our joystick setting recommendations.
+The recommended sensitivity for the pitch axis is now +/- 30%, which better mimics the increased force needed to hold the real sidestick full back or forward (note that the real Airbus sidestick has a 2-step force curve).
+In addition, you need to pull the sidestick about ⅓ of the way back when the flare mode is active during landing (see the video below).

-Additionally, the pitch law has been adapted to compensate for speed changes and speed brakes more realistically.
-In theory, the aircraft would completely compensate for speed changes, but this is actually not the case.

-Real pilots gave positive feedback after these adjustments.
-During landing, about 1/3 sidestick pull is necessary during the flare mode (see the video below).

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/u9io8HYbxlI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Autopilot

-The autopilot system has been improved in mode initiation and laws.

-Several changes have been made around the arming (<span style="color:blue">ALT</span>) and engaging of <span style="color:green">ALT</span> and <span style="color:green">ALT*</span>.
-The conditions when <span style="color:blue">ALT</span> is arming and <span style="color:green">ALT</span> engaging have been reworked. <span style="color:green">ALT\*</span> is now inhibited 3 s after changing the FCU altitude, and overshoots of the target altitude are now also covered realistically.
+Furthermore, we have also improved some of the laws and mode initiation mechanisms of the autopilot systems.
+First, we have made several changes to the arming (<span style="color:blue">ALT</span>) and engaging mechanisms of <span style="color:green">ALT</span> and <span style="color:green">ALT*</span> modes.
+We have also reworked the conditions of arming <span style="color:blue">ALT</span> and engaging <span style="color:green">ALT</span>.
+In addition, <span style="color:green">ALT*</span> is now inhibited 3 seconds after changing the FCU altitude, and the plane now overshoots of the target altitude in a realistic way.

-The target load factors used to guide the aircraft have now been separated for every law and situation.
-For example, the V/S mode usually uses a load factor target of 0.05 g but in case of level off request, it uses 0.1 g (i.e. you push the V/S knob on the FCU).
+Second, the target load factors that are used to guide the autopilot are now separated for every law and situation.
+As an example, the V/S mode usually targets a load factor of 0.05G, but during the level off phase (i.e., when you push the V/S knob on the FCU) it now aims for 0.1G.

-The improved Speed/Mach law is already presented in the NOTAM of September.
-The Speed/Mach law has been extended with other edge cases.
-The minimum vertical speed limitations in the case of Open Descend (<span style="color:green">OP DES</span>) or Open Climb (<span style="color:green">OP CLB</span>) have been adjusted.
-For example, if the ATHR is turned off and manual full thrust is given, then the aircraft would continue to descend at a minimal rate but still accelerate.
+We previously showcased the improved Speed/Mach law in September.
+Since then, the Speed/Mach law has been extended with further edge cases.
+We have adjusted the minimum vertical speed limitations under the Open Descend (<span style="color:green">OP DES</span>) or Open Climb (<span style="color:green">OP CLB</span>) modes.
+For example, if ATHR is off and the pilot manually pushes the thrust levers to full thrust, the aircraft will continue to descend at a minimal rate while still accelerating.

-It turned out that on a rejected take-off when putting thrust levers to idle, the modes <span style="color:green">SRS</span> and <span style="color:green">RWY</span> do not automatically disengage.
-Both flight directors need to be turned off and on again to disengage them.
-The <span style="color:green">HDG</span> / <span style="color:green">TRK</span> law has been improved in terms of bank angle limit for changes up to 10° in course.
+This is not to mention other changes we have made.
+We discovered that the <span style="color:green">SRS</span> and <span style="color:green">RWY</span> modes do not automatically disengage when pulling the thrust levers to idle during a rejected takeoff (RTO).
+To disengage them, you need to turn off and on both flight directors again.
+Not only that, the <span style="color:green">HDG</span> / <span style="color:green">TRK</span> law has been improved in terms of bank angle limit for changes up to 10° in course.

-Finally, the <span style="color:green">LOC</span>, <span style="color:green">FLARE</span> and <span style="color:green">ROLL OUT</span> laws have been tuned and improved for Autoland.
-For the <span style="color:green">FLARE</span> law, a new filter has been designed and implemented that improves detection of vertical speed relative to the ground using the radio altimeter.
-Such a filter is needed to ensure good performance on sloped runways.
-The result is that the A32NX can now approach on runways with pre-threshold terrain profiles that can induce abnormal landing system performance.
+Finally, we have tuned and improved the <span style="color:green">LOC</span>, <span style="color:green">FLARE</span> and <span style="color:green">ROLL OUT</span> Autoland laws.
+A new filter has been designed and implemented for the <span style="color:green">FLARE</span> law to improve measurement of vertical speed relative to the ground using the radio altimeter.
+Such a filter is needed to ensure normal behaviour on sloped runways.
+Due to this, the A32NX can now perform approaches on runways with pre-threshold terrain profiles that can induce abnormal landing system behaviour.
 A special operational test and evaluation program is required before approving any CAT III operations for real aircraft on these types of runways.
-One very prominent example is KSEA 16R.
+One very prominent example is Seattle-Tacoma/KSEA’s 16R.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/yaPXYa8daBk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ##### Background on FLARE law

-In the following, we want to give some insights on the flare law.
+In the following section, we would like to provide some insights into the flare law.

-The flare law has the task to reduce the vertical speed of the plane from approach to touchdown.
-This needs to work for different weights, center of gravity, wind and (sloped) runways.
-In the following, we discuss shortly how to handle sloped runways.
+The flare law has the task of reducing the plane’s vertical speed from approach to touchdown.
+This needs to work at different weights, centres of gravity, wind speeds and directions, as well as runway slopes.
+We will briefly discuss how it handles sloped runways.

-The two figures below show the radar altimeter signal (in feet) during an Autoland for EDDM 26L and KSEA 16R.
-The signal for EDDM 26L is much more stable and smooth and does not contain any disruption.
-In contrast, the KSEA 16R shows a typical noise of a radio altimeter signal (in the orange box).
-Remember that every object on the ground, like trees or houses, is detected.
-Besides this we can also see the wall (red arrow) just before the 16R runway begins.
+The two figures below show the radar altimeter signal during an Autoland approach for EDDM 26L and KSEA 16R.
+The signal for EDDM 26L is stable and smooth.
+In contrast, the KSEA 16R shows a typical noise of a radio altimeter signal, as highlighted by the orange box.
+Remember that every object on the ground, like trees or houses, is picked up by the RA.
+We can also see the wall (red arrow) just before the threshold of runway 16R.

 [![ata-22-eddm-26L-H_RA](/img/notam-images/feb2022-series/systems/EDDM_26L_H_RA.svg)](/img/notam-images/feb2022-series/systems/EDDM_26L_H_RA.svg)
 *EDDM 26L*